cdztt/monocraft-VSCodeColorTheme/README.md

 1. Open the VSCode and open the extensions view (Ctrl+Shift+X)
 1. Use the 'Install from VSIX' command in the extensions view (under the ...) to install your extension

-Besides a color theme, there is a keyboard shortcut.
+Besides a color theme, the extension includes a keyboard shortcut.
 * Ctrl + ,

 Append a comma( , ) to the end of the current line.